lgatto/TeachingMaterial/Exercises/Exercise-04.md

 ![plot of chunk exphist](figure/exphist.png)

-Below, we prepate a 3 by 2 matrix of figures with `par` and use a `for` loop to plot the 6 histograms of intensities.
+Below, we prepare a 3 by 2 matrix of figures with `par` and use a `for` loop to plot the 6 histograms of intensities.